ClinicalMetric Research Team · Last Reviewed: May 2026 · Sources: ClinicalTrials.gov · FDA · NIH

 Can I continue the treatment after the trial ends?

-Why ask: If the treatment works, you may want access to it.
-Ask about compassionate use programs or post-trial access policies.
+Why ask: If the treatment is working for you, you'll want to know about compassionate use programs or post-trial access policies before the study ends rather than scrambling afterward.

 Q3